-Except in the case of direct lease financings with a vendor, leasing company or bank and financings where the securities are sold to a bank or very limited number of sophisticated investors for investment rather than resale, the documentation in a debt financing includes a disclosure document, which is usually called an "official statement."
-The official statement is used to provide information to investors and prospective investors about the Fire District and the bonds and notes.
+Except in the case of direct lease financings with a vendor, leasing company or bank and financings where the securities are sold to a banker very limited number of sophisticated investors for investment rather than resale, the documentation in a debt financing includes a disclosure document, which is usually called an "official statement."
+The official statement is used to provide information to investors and prospective investors about the Affiliated Entity, the Library District and the bonds (or the free association library and the bonds in such cases).
 Bonds and notes constitute securities for purposes of state and federal securities laws and, therefore, the offering and sale of them through the official statement is subject to certain provisions of such laws, including, importantly, the antifraud laws.
-The official statement sets forth information about the terms of the securities, the security features, the sources and uses of the proceeds, the issuer, any material risk factors in an investment in the securities, the documents under which the bonds or notes are issued and the tax-exempt interest on the securities.
+The official statement sets forth information about the terms of the securities, the security features, the sources and uses of the proceeds of the bonds, the issuer, any material risk factors in an investment in the securities, the documents under which the bonds or notes are issued and the tax-exemption of interest on the securities.

-Prior to 1989, debt issuance by Fire Districts was not directly or indirectly subject to oversight by the U. S. Securities and Exchange Commission ("SEC"), except for general securities law rules governing the perpetration of "fraud on the market" by an issuer of debt found in the Securities Act of 1933 and the Securities Exchange Act of 1934, which have always applied to municipal securities, including Fire District debt.
+Prior to 1989, debt issuance by school districts and municipalities was not directly or indirectly subject to oversight by the U. S. Securities and Exchange Commission ("SEC"), except for general securities law rules governing the perpetration of "fraud on the market" by an issuer of debt found in the Securities Act of 1933 and the Securities Exchange Act of 1934, which have always applied to municipal securities.